Source: author's recreation from the technical guide to the Civil Service People Survey (Cabinet Office, 2014)

 Table 3 shows the standardised, or beta, coefficients from the model as the engagement index and factor scores operate on different scales3.

-The ‘leadership’ factor and the ‘my work’ factor have the strongest effect and have similar levels of impact (coefficients of 0.519 and 0.485 respectively) on the engagement index.
+The ‘leadership’ factor and the ‘work’ factor have the strongest association with the engagement index (coefficients of 0.519 and 0.485 respectively).
 These are followed by the ‘management’ factor (0.338), the ‘workload’ and ‘objectives’ factor (0.256 and 0.240 respectively), and then ‘pay’ and ‘career’ factors (0.157 and 0.151 respectively).
 The ‘teamwork’ factor has only a limited effect on the engagement index (0.084), while the ‘feedback’ factor does not have a statsitically significant effect.

 Code